coralproject/ask-docs/README.md

 You can view the Coral Project documentation at [https://coralprojectdocs.herokuapp.com](https://coralprojectdocs.herokuapp.com).

+## Editing Documentation
+Make all documentation changes to the markdown files in the `docs_dir` directory.

 ## Building Documentation

 Documentation is build via [mkdocs](http://www.mkdocs.org).
 To build the documentation: